10 Smart Water Technologies

 Now, new technologies are promising to change wastewater into a resource for generating energy as well as a source of drinking water.
 Technologies such as modular sludge digesters are now removing nutrients from wastewater to be used as fertilizers which in turn reduce the energy needed for treatment by more than half.

-According to Dr. David Lloyd Owen, specialist in waste water treatment and advisor to the board of BlueWater Bio, there is an urgent need for compact wastewater systems which require less space and can be built in urban areas where land is scarce.
+According to Dr. David Lloyd Owen, sa pecialist in waste water treatment and advisor to the board of BlueWater Bio, there is an urgent need for compact wastewater systems which require less space and can be built in urban areas where land is scarce.

 6. Toilet tank bags

 These inserts are just another way to save water around your home.
 The best part is that you will not have to change your usage habits.
-Installing toilet tanks bags is easy and does not need any special training.
+As mentioned in some toilet review websites, installing toilet tanks bags is easy and does not need any special training.
 All you need is to fill up the toilet bag, place it in your toilet tank and every time you flush, you will be using less water.

 7. Mobile recycling facilities